ecadlabs/taquito/docs/walletconnect.md

   .catch((err) => console.log(err));
 ```

-## Sign payload with `WalletConnect2`
+## Sign payload with `WalletConnect`

-The `sign` method of `WalletConnect2` can be called to sign a payload.
+The `sign` method of `WalletConnect` can be called to sign a payload.
 The response will be a string representing the signature.
 The permission `PermissionScopeMethods.TEZOS_SIGN` must have been granted, or the error `MissingRequiredScope` will be thrown.

 ## Events handling

-Wallet connect 2 allows listening to specific events.
+Wallet connect allows listening to specific events.
 Taquito has listeners on the events `session_delete`, `session_expire`, and `session_update` and will update his internal session member accordingly if one of these events is emitted.
 The dapp should also handle those events as follow:

 ```ts
 walletConnect.signClient.on("session_delete", ({ topic }) => {